 (Pesmedia)

-Based on employment in manufacturing data, the jobs created by the manufacturing industry totals to 2.7 million, and the average wage is £34,538, which is 13% higher than in other sectors.
+Based on employment in manufacturing data, the jobs created by the manufacturing industry total 2.7 million, and the average wage is £34,538, which is 13% higher than in other sectors.

 (Pesmedia)